Sustainability Comparison

 What is Bank of America's SINK sustainability score?

 Bank of America scores 27/100 on the SINK sustainability index (Significant gaps).
-Bank of America finances $280B in fossil fuels since Paris, making it the world's fourth-largest fossil fuel funder.
-Its climate targets rely on intensity-only metrics that allow absolute financed emissions to rise.
-It recently abandoned the Net Zero Banking Alliance and rolled back coal restrictions under political pressure.
+Bank of America is the world's fourth-largest fossil fuel financier with $280B directed to coal, oil, and gas since Paris.
+Its operational emissions fell 61% since 2010, but financed emissions—the bank's dominant impact—are tracked only by intensity, allowing absolute exposure to rise.
+Left the Net Zero Banking Alliance and rolled back climate restrictions under political pressure.

 How does SINK compare JPMorgan Chase and Bank of America?